-Electronic bids only will be received via BidCOMP/Parity®/www.i-dealprospectus.com (as applicable, "Parity") on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of the County (the "CFO") on Tuesday, May 24, 2022 until 10:45 a.m. prevailing eastern time ("Eastern Time"), unless postponed as described in this Notice of Sale (in either such case, the "Bid Date") for the purchase of all (but not less than all) of the County's Public Improvement Bonds of 2022 (the "Bonds").
+Electronic bids only will be received via the applicable service of BidCOMP/Parity®/www.idealprospectus.com (as applicable, "Parity") on behalf of County Commissioners of Washington County (the "County") by the Chief Financial Officer of the County (the "CFO") on Tuesday, May 23, 2023 until 10:45 a.m. prevailing eastern time ("Eastern Time"), unless postponed as described in this Notice of Sale (in either such case, the "Bid Date") for the purchase of all (but not less than all) of the County's Public Improvement Bonds of 2023 (the "Bonds").
 The Bonds will be dated their date of delivery.
-Interest on the Bonds will be payable on January 1, 2023 and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.
+Interest on the Bonds will be payable on January 1, 2024 and semiannually thereafter on July 1 and January 1 until maturity or earlier redemption.